SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 <img src="Images/ThirdPerson.jpg" style="width:600px"/>

-This is work which builds upon the [UnrealEngine community-supported HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
+This is a fork of UnrealEngine 4 which builds upon the [UnrealEngine community-supported HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
+- Support for **ES3 shaders** (WebGL2).
 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of emscripten** (will try to keep this up to date).
-- Support for **ES3 shaders** (WebGL2).

 Supported/tested on Windows 10 with latest Firefox and Chrome based browsers.
 Other platforms/browsers may either not work or have performance/graphical issues.

+Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - personal project, work in progress

+### Other Features

-Some other changes were also made to try and make a better out of the box experience:
+Some other changes have also made to try and make a better out of the box experience:

 - **Build compression of assets (to .gz files) is enabled by default**.
 You can still disable this if you prefer.
+- If your hosting setup does not set the necessary `Content-Type: gzip` header when serving compressed .gz files, an attempt will be made to work around this by using [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream).
+This fallback is  currently only supported/tested in Chrome-based browsers.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - **Web browser IndexedDB usage is enabled by default** to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer the user to download the data every time.
-- **Uses single-threaded by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision).
+- **Uses single-threaded mode by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision) and is supported for Development, Testing, and Shipping packaging (Debug packaging is not supported).
+Multi-threaded mode can still be used, but currently only works for Development packaging (Testing/Shipping just shows a blank screen - hope to resolve this issue at some point).

 - **Web socket networking plugin is enabled by default** should you wish to use multiplayer in HTML5.
 - Added [**optional experimental support for websocket SSL**](Features/Feature-WebSocketSSL.md).
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 This feature is disabled by default.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to select different maps etc. This feature is disabled by default.
-- Added support for using [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to attempt decompression of assets when they are not served with appropriate HTTP header.
-This gives more flexibility when hosting your application in environments where you don't/can't control the HTTP headers.
-This fallback is only supported in Chrome-based browsers.

-Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - work in progress

-Known Issues:
-- In ES3 branch, reflections appear incorrect / have a blue tint.
-Using a gray texture reflection cubemap can somewhat mitigate this issue.
-See relevant [troubleshooting section](TROUBLESHOOTING.md#when-running-the-game-with-the-es3-branch-you-see-a-blue-tint--incorrect-reflections).
-- In both ES2 and ES3 branch, HTML5 multithreading only works for Development builds (Test/Shipping has graphical corruption / black screen).
-Single-threaded is now the default and should be used to avoid this issue.
+Also available is an alternative branch with UE 4.24 using ES2 (WebGL1) shaders - but with the above new features - for those who wish to remain on that version.

 ## Git Repository / Branches